 Chapel is an integral part of your spiritual growth and Christian development at the college.
-Enforcement of these guidelines reside with the President and Provost/Sr. Vice President.
+Enforcement of these guidelines reside with the Student Life Coordinator or VP of Student Development.

 Campus Ministry

 The Campus Pastor's office is located in the Gillis Gym; the Campus Pastor leads, and is responsible for programming of Campus Chapel.
 In addition, the Campus Pastor facilitates a weekly Campus Leadership Class designed to win souls and lead students to Christ.
 Students may consult with the Campus Pastor on how to cope with daily and life issues, collegiate concerns and spiritual and moral decisions.
 The Campus Leadership class is often a disciplinary sanction.